Instructional Aide II - Learning Center (Part-time) (Grant Funded)

 11. Sets up and maintains online and manual files

 12. Enters, modifies and retrieves a variety of statistical and other data for special and regular reports as assigned

 13. Performs other duties as assignedMinimum Qualifications

-• A combination of education and experience equivalent to a Bachelor’s degree, preferably in one of the disciplines where tutoring is provided by the Learning Center
+• A combination of education and experience equivalent to a Bachelor’s degree, preferably in one of the disciplines tutored within the Writing and Reading Tutorial Lab and English for Speakers of Other Languages Tutorial Lab in The Learning Center

 • Successful work experience of increasing responsibility, preferably in a classroom or laboratory setting, that has included tutoring students